-Accused New York sex cult founder targeted victims as young as 15: prosecutor
+New York man accused of running sex cult was 'predator': prosecutors

 NEW YORK (Reuters) - Former self-help guru Keith Raniere was a “predator” who preyed on young women, including a 15-year-old girl, and turned them into sex slaves as part of a cultlike organization, a federal prosecutor told a jury at the start of his trial on Tuesday.

 “The defendant took advantage of them emotionally and sexually,” Assistant U.S. Attorney Tanya Hajjar said in U.S. District Court in Brooklyn.
-“He sold himself as the smartest, most ethical person in the world. ...
+“He sold himself as the smartest, most ethical person in the world ...
 He compared himself to Einstein and to Gandhi.”

 Raniere, 58, is accused of recruiting women to join his group, Nxivm, and then exercising total control over them - forcing them to have sex with him, restricting their diets and branding them with his initials.

+“No one could challenge his authority,” Hajjar told jurors as Raniere listened from the defense table, wearing a blue shirt and gray sweater with his formerly shoulder-length hair cut short.

-He has pleaded not guilty to charges of sex trafficking, child pornography and other crimes.
+Raniere has pleaded not guilty to charges of sex trafficking, child pornography and other crimes.
 His defense attorney was scheduled to deliver an opening statement later on Tuesday.

-Several of his alleged “slaves” will testify over the course of the trial, which could last up to six weeks.
-While prosecutors have not said who will take the stand, former “Smallville” star Allison Mack and Seagram liquor heiress Clare Bronfman have already pleaded guilty to playing supporting roles in the scheme, as well as three other women accused of involvement in Raniere’s crimes.
+Some of his alleged “slaves,” as well as members of his inner circle who pleaded guilty and agreed to cooperate with prosecutors, are expected to testify over the course of the trial, which could last up to six weeks.

+While prosecutors have not said who will take the witness stand, former “Smallville” star Allison Mack and Seagram liquor heiress Clare Bronfman have already pleaded guilty to playing supporting roles in the scheme, as well as three other women accused of involvement in Raniere’s crimes.

 Prosecutors said on Tuesday that Raniere’s victims included three Mexican sisters, one of whom was only 15.
 The government plans to introduce explicit photographs of the youngest sister seized from Raniere’s computer as evidence.